hayleys-site-program-repositories/Memory/README.md

 # Prework - *Memory*

-**Memory** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory** is a light & sound memory game to apply for CodePath's SITE Program.

 Submitted by: **Hayley Simmons**